audiowalkman/walkman/README.md

 [![PyPI version](https://badge.fury.io/py/audiowalkman.svg)](https://badge.fury.io/py/audiowalkman)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Walkman is a minimalistic, robust software to play audio files in performance contexts.
+Walkman is a minimalistic, robust software to trigger (audio) cues in performance contexts.
 It uses [pyo](http://ajaxsoundstudio.com/software/pyo/) as its backend and [pysimplegui](https://pypi.org/project/PySimpleGUI/) as its frontend.
-It can be configured by using [toml](https://toml.io/en/) files.
+It can be configured by [toml](https://toml.io/en/) files.

+## Rationale

+Live-electronic setups tend to be messy, difficult to maintain and difficult to test.
+Furthermore many compositions with live-electronics make use of cue-based pattern, but in most of electronic music frameworks (Pd, Max/MSP, Pyo, ...) no default implementation exists.
+`walkman` aims to improve the situation by providing a simple, deterministic configuration language to setup programs based on cues.
+The actual software is implemented in Python3, can be extended in python3 and can be tested with unit tests.

 ## Installation